 When a fire prevention system is in working order, it can help reduce property damage significantly and can save lives.
 Preparing for a fire inspection whether in a residential home or in a commercial building is the key to passing the inspection.
 The inspection may be unannounced, so it is important to keep your fire protection system functioning well at all times.
 The following checklist covers all aspects of a fire system inspection.

 In order to mitigate the damage caused by fire, necessary fire protection products should be used.
 Fire extinguisher servicing, fire alarm inspections, sprinkler system inspections, and smoke detectors are all important in preventing a fire.

 - Extinguishers: Extinguishers should be placed within 75 feet throughout a facility.
 The type of business dictates the type of extinguisher that is needed.
 They, along with fire alarms and sprinklers, should be inspected every 12 months.

-- Fire Alarms: All fire alarm pull stations, horns, and strobes should be checked as well.
+- Fire Alarms: All emergency fire alarm pull stations, horns, and strobes should be checked as well.
 One tester will be stationed at the fire panel to ensure that when the pull station is activated, it actually registers.
-The horns and strobes will also be inspected to ensure they are in working order.
+The horns and strobes will also be inspected to ensure they are in working order during a fire alarm inspection.

 - Smoke and Carbon Monoxide Detectors: Smoke detectors should be checked using a special aerosol can that emits fake smoke.
 The detectors should indicate the proper locations of the smoke, so firefighters know exactly where to respond.